 Considering the limited vertical information content for PEARL-FTS and TANSO-FTS, we compare partial column values.
 Each of the retrievals reports VMR.
-As a first step in calculating partial columns, we convert volume mixing ratio, x, to number density, N, according to the ideal gas law (Clapeyron, 1834), where x is the VMR, p atmospheric pressure, T temperature, and $k = 1.380653 \times 10^{-23} \,\text{J}\,\text{K}^{-1}$ is Boltzmann's constant (Mohr et al., 2012).
-To convert x to N for both in-15 struments, there are three reasonable alternatives for temperature and pressure: one can choose one instrument and use its pressure and temperature for both, one can convert x to N for each instrument using its own pressure and temperature, or one can calculate N using the mean temperature and pressure between the two instruments (arithmetic mean temperature and geometric mean pressure), resulting in N{mean} .
+As a first step in calculating partial columns, we convert volume mixing ratio, x, to number density, N, according to the ideal gas law (Clapeyron, 1834), where x is the VMR, p atmospheric pressure, T temperature, and $k = 1.380653 \times 10^{-23} \,\mathrm{J\,K^{-1}}$ is Boltzmann's constant (Mohr et al., 2012).
+To convert x to N for both instruments, there are three reasonable alternatives for temperature and pressure: one can choose one instrument and use its pressure and temperature for both, one can convert x to N for each instrument using its own pressure and temperature, or one can calculate N using the mean temperature and pressure between the two instruments (arithmetic mean temperature and geometric mean pressure), resulting in $N{\rm mean}$ .
 None of those alternatives is perfect and each has some advantages or disadvantages.
-We choose to use N{mean} for use in further processing, so that temperature and pressure are consistent within the comparison ensemble.
+We choose to use $N{\rm mean}$ for use in further processing, so that temperature and pressure are consistent within the comparison ensemble.
 The uncertainty due to the differences in pressure and temperature is then given by where $N{\rm prim}$ and $N{\rm sec}$ are the primary and secondary number densities corresponding to the primary and secondary instrument within each collocation pair.
 For the temperature, we calculate the arithmetic mean.
-For the pressure, we calculate the geometric mean, because pressure is very far from normally distributed and closer to a log-normal 5 distribution.
+For the pressure, we calculate the geometric mean because pressure is very far from normally distributed and closer to a log-normal distribution.

-$$\frac{N}{x} = \frac{p}{kT},$$
+$$\frac{N}{x} = \frac{p}{kT},\tag{4}$$

-$$\sigma{\rho T} = \left| \frac{N{\rm sec} - N{\rm prim}}{2} \right| \,,$$
+$$\sigma{pT} = \left| \frac{N{\text{sec}} - N{\text{prim}}}{2} \right|, \tag{5}$$

 To calculate partial columns from number density profiles, we need to determine an appropriate altitude range for the partial columns.
 ACE-FTS measurements have a high sensitivity throughout the vertical range, but PEARL-FTS and TANSO-FTS sensitivities vary as a function of altitude.
 For each profile, we calculate as a function of altitude the sensitivity of the retrieval to the measurement, by summing the rows of the averaging kernel (Vigouroux et al., 2007).
 This value, normally between 0 and 1, indicates what fraction of the retrieved value is due to the measurement (as opposed to the a priori).
-From this, we calculate the altitude range (h_i, h{ij}) where at least a fraction f of the profiles have a measurement sensitivity larger than c.
-The choice of f and c is an 15 optimisation problem.
+From this, we calculate the altitude range $(h_l, h_u)$ where at least a fraction f of the profiles have a measurement sensitivity larger than c.
+The choice of f and c is an optimization problem.
 If they are too large, the altitude range becomes very small and the result is closer to a single layer retrieval than to a partial column; but if they are too small, then a large part of the partial columns is due to the a priori and we are not really comparing measurements.
-There is no single obvious solution to this optimisation.
+There is no single obvious solution to this optimization.
+Specific criteria for choosing f and c will be presented in Sect.
+3.2.
+Typically, it is desirable to have c = 1 and f = 0.5, such that half the profiles have full sensitivity at a particular altitude.